Emmanuel913-sketch/Global-Electric-Vehicle-sales-trends-from-2010-2024/README.md

 ## Business Requirements
 * Identify long-term growth trends in the global EV market from 2010 to 2024.
-* Analyze regional adoption rates and key market drivers influencing sales.
+* Analyse regional adoption rates and key market drivers influencing sales.
 * Evaluate competitive landscape and top EV manufacturers over the years.
 * Predict future market trends using historical data and forecasting techniques.
 * Provide insights to optimize marketing strategies and sales initiatives.